 One often-used tactic suggests that this is all the authority the adjuster has to settle the claim.
 While that may be true, that does not mean that that is all the money the insurance company would ever pay on the claim.
 It simply means you sometimes need to take steps to get beyond the initial adjuster and into a new adjuster who may take your case more seriously.

-Often, this goes automatically when the adjuster changes from pre-litigation to litigation adjuster.
-However, each insurance company is different and how they structure their claims handling process.
+Often, this happens automatically when the adjuster changes from pre-litigation to litigation adjuster.
+However, each insurance company is different in how they structure their claims handling process.

 When to Hire a Personal Injury Lawyer

-Even if you are determined to represent yourself, it is a good idea to take advantage of a free consultation with a knowledgeable personal injury attorney before you start dealing with the insurance company.
+Even if you are determined to represent yourself, taking advantage of a free consultation with a knowledgeable personal injury law firm before you start dealing with the insurance company is a good idea.